Cork, Blackrock and Passage Railway: Extension and narrow gauge conversion

 The latter part of the 19th century had seen considerations given to extending the CB&PR to eliminate some steamship journeys and with the aim of creating greater residential development and commuter traffic.
 By the Cork, Blackrock and Passage Railway Act 1896 (59 & 60 Vict. c. cxcvii) of 7 August 1896 the CB&PR obtained permission for a 9 mi 64 ch extension from Passage to Crosshaven.
 It was calculated building the extension as narrow gauge would save money, and it was decided to convert the original railway to narrow gauge at the same time.
 An opportunity was lost in not using the provisions of the earlier Light Railway Acts which would have been cheaper.
 In the event construction difficulties and time overruns occurred particularly with the 1500 ft tunnel just north of Passage, the final cost being accounted as £200,093.

 While extension was under construction the CB&PR's own staff converted the existing line to Passage by laying a third rail, the line closing on 29 October 1900 for the switch from broad to narrow gauge.
 The section between Cork and Blackrock was also converted to double track at the same time, unique on an Irish narrow gauge railway.
 The southern extension from Passage West to Monkstown opened on 1 August 1902 with Carrigaline being open from 3 June 1903.
 The final section to Crosshaven opened on 1 June 1904 including a viaduct over the River Owenabue and a four-span 300 ft lattice bridge at Crosshaven.

 Rolling stock for the line consisted of four new narrow gauge locomotives by Neilson Reid in Glasgow and a number of bogie coaches.
 For the first time the CB&PR showed an interest in freight with a number of open wagons, vans and cattle trucks being purchased also.

-The building of the extension occurred concurrently with serious competition from the Cork Electric Tramways and Lighting Company line operating to Balliatemple and then Blackrock having a negative effect on the commuter traffic in that area.
+The building of the extension occurred concurrently with serious competition from the Cork Electric Tramways and Lighting Company line operating to Ballintemple and then Blackrock having a negative effect on the commuter traffic in that area.

 The CB&PR achieved a net profit of £8,859 on receipts of £23,341 in 1904–5, with summer tourist traffic being very significant though the overall financial position remained strained by loans and Debenture Stock.
 Despite losses from steamer services – which were nonetheless useful for feeder services – the CB&PR's operation was financially manageable through to the start of World War I in 1914.